A characterisation of graphs quasi-isometric to $K_4$-minor-free graphs: Introduction

 \begin{example} \emph{There exists a hereditary class of graphs which has asymptotic dimension at most $1$ and is not $\chi$-bounded.} \end{example}

 \begin{proof} The hereditary class of Burling graphs is not $\chi$-bounded, as Burling graphs do not contain the complete graph $K_3$, but have unbounded chromatic number.
 Hence, it remains to prove that the class of Burling graphs has asymptotic dimension at most $1$.
 For this, by \cref{theorem:NoFatK4yieldsAsDim1}, it suffices to show that Burling graphs do not contain $2$-fat $K_4$ minors.
-As Burling graphs are $K_3$-free, every $2$-fat $K_4$ minor in a Burling graph $G$ yields a subdivision of $K_4$ as an induced subgraph of $G$ such that its branch vertices have distance at least $2$.
+As Burling graphs do not contain $K_3$ as a subgraph, every $2$-fat $K_4$ minor in a Burling graph $G$ yields a subdivision of $K_4$ as an induced subgraph of $G$ such that its branch vertices have distance at least $2$.
 By \cite{burlingrevisitedII}*{Theorem~7.4}, every subdivision of a $K_4$ which is an induced subgraph of a Burling graph contains at least one non-subdivided edge.
 Hence, $G$ cannot contain a $2$-fat $K_4$ minor. \end{proof}